How to Find Free Story Time in Las Vegas Libraries

 • Las Vegas Library (Southwest)

-Each branch operates independently with its own calendar, so it’s critical to identify which ones are closest to your home, workplace, or regular destinations.
+Each branch operates independently with its own calendar, so its critical to identify which ones are closest to your home, workplace, or regular destinations.
 Use the official Clark County Library District Locations Page to view maps, addresses, and contact information for each branch.

 Step 2: Visit the Official Events Calendar